fbpx

 Image of Guided Math group rotation board.

-Of course, it is important to look at the groups to identify any possible issues or combinations of students that may not work - students who don't get along easily, etc. Remember that three of your groups will be working independently, and you need them to function without your direct supervision while you're teaching a Guided Math lesson to the fourth group.
+Of course, it is important to examine the groups to identify any possible issues or combinations of students that may not work—students who don’t get along easily, etc. Remember that three of your groups will be working independently, and you need them to function without direct supervision while teaching a Guided Math lesson to the fourth group.

-As the year progresses and I know my students better and better, creating groups gets easier.
-I already know many of their strengths and needs, so the performance I observe is rarely surprising to me, and I know which students to separate.
+As the year progresses and I get to know my students better, creating groups gets easier.
+I already know many of their strengths and needs, so the performance I observe rarely surprises me, and I know which students to separate.

 It is important to remember that your Guided Math groups should remain completely fluid.
-If a student is not fitting well in a particular group, move them to another.
-You should never feel like once a group is set that you're stuck with that arrangement.
+If a student does not fit well in a particular group, move them to another.
+You should never feel like once a group is set, you’re stuck with that arrangement.
 My groups change all the time!

 If you’re ready to get started with Guided Math, be sure to grab my FREE Guided Math Starter Kit right here: